-This is Part II of our paper series entitled: The Endogenous Money ASD Model of the Debt Money System.
-We have shown in Part I (Yamaguchi and Yamaguchi, 2022) that the standard short-run IS-LM model, which is arguably the most popular model that appear in standard macroeconomics textbooks including Mankiw (2016), failed to explain the behaviors of the Great Depression due to its flawed assumptions that money is exogenously given and that price level is fixed.
-As discussed in Part I, the exogenous money assumption is an obvious and fatal flaw as a macroeconomic model since it is both empirically and theoretically unfounded (Yamaguchi, 2021b; Yamaguchi and Yamaguchi, 2021a).
-To address this, we constructed a system dynamics (SD) model of the IS-LM analysis in Part I and found that the extended model, with flexible price and endogenous money newly incorporated, captures the unexplained behaviors of key macroeconomic variables observed in the United States during the Depression.
+We have shown in Part I (Yamaguchi and Yamaguchi, 2022) that the standard short-run IS-LM model, which is arguably the most popular model featuring in standard macroeconomics textbooks including Mankiw (2016), failed to explain the behaviors of the Great Depression due to its flawed assumptions that money is exogenously given and that price level is fixed.
+As discussed in Part I, the exogenous money assumption is a fatal flaw as a macroeconomic model since it is both empirically and theoretically unfounded (Yamaguchi, 2021; Yamaguchi and Yamaguchi, 2021a).
+To correct this, we constructed a system dynamics (SD) model of the IS-LM analysis in Part I and found that the extended model, with flexible price and endogenous money newly incorporated, captures the unexplained behaviors of key macroeconomic variables observed in the United States during the Great Depression.
 Specifically we proposed the alternative endogenous money spending hypothesis where it is assumed that the decline in spending (aggregate demand) and contractions in money stock occurs simultaneously.
 The structural and behavioral assumptions employed in the revised IS-LM model was that money is created endogenously against debts (bank loans) along with economic activities; that is, money stock M^s is a function of transactions T in terms of the quantity equation proposed by Fisher (1920).
-For this purpose, we took a simple mechanistic approach where money stock is created or destroyed proportionately according to the growth rate of income, and called this alternative model the endogenous money IS-LM model in Part I.
+For this purpose, we took a simple mechanistic approach where money stock is created or destroyed proportionately according to the growth rate of income, and called this alternative model the endogenous money IS-LM model in Part I as summarized in Table 1 below.